sohamhans19994/Resume-Tailor-GPT/README.md

 Populate the necessary elements in `settings.yaml`, including the retrieved project id from the previous step, as well as an `OPENAI_API_KEY`.

 To generate a tailored resume, paste the job description in the `job_description.txt` file.
+Ensure that you have logged into overleaf from your browser.
 Then run

 ```bash
 python3 main.py
 ```